AmitChapde/GutenbergProject/README.md

 # 📚 GutenbergProject

-GutenbergProject is a fast and responsive book browsing application built with **React + Vite**, allowing users to explore and search books by genre using the [Gutenberg Project API](https://gutendex.com/).
+GutenbergProject is a fast and responsive book browsing application built with **React + Vite**, allowing users to explore and search books by genre using the [Gutenberg Project API].
 It features infinite scrolling, responsive UI with Material UI, and intuitive navigation.

 ---